rosschapman/internetross/blog.md

 After some investigation we realized our JavaScript was erroneously deleting a parent entity too eagerly in some other flow and leaving us with child data stranded in the db.
 "Publish" didn't know what to do with bad data.

-The code we found responsible for persisting these entities was designed as a kind of sequential *transaction*.
+The code we found responsible for persisting these entities was designed as a kind of sequential "transaction" (heavy scare quotes because this is definitely a loaded term).

 When the user clicked "Save", separate POST requests for parent and child/ren would be sent one at a time -- our restful API routes didn't allow us to send merged data.
 Now, in the scenario that the POST request for the child failed, our JavaScript code would send an immediate destroy request for the parent -- like a roll back.
 Take a look at the code (simplified for example):

 <script src="https://gist.github.com/rosschapman/2d75d45892720f70672fb0b4f5625a3c.js"></script>